mq-astrolab/dev_enviro/README.md

 When going through the installer, choose to also install Visual Studio Code.

-a.
+### a.
 As far a IDE, Christoph uses PyCharm, which is also cross platform.

 I propose using Visual Studio Code since it already install along with Anaconda.

 Both are free.
 PyCharm's bigger brother IntelliJ IDEA is also free for students.

-b.
-As an addition step if you plan to use git via ssh, create a public key in your home directory.
+### b.
+As an addition step if you plan to use git via ssh:

+Create a public key in your home directory.
 It will be in somewhere like c:\users\blaise\.ssh

 Copy and paste that key to github.com under keys.
 Now you should be able to use git to automatically fetch and push changes to the repository.

-V. Importing the repository into Visual Studio Code.
+## V. Importing the repository into Visual Studio Code.

 Now that everything is setup.
 Start up Visual Studio Code.
 Go to "File" and "New Window" to start fresh.